sandarovich/docker-fakesmtp/README.md

 ## Refactoring
 I use **openjdk** as base image, as **java** image is now _deprecated_ (see https://hub.docker.com/_/java/).
-Furthermore, I use the JRE version, as JDK is not necessary (image _openjdk:8-jre_ for example).
+Furthermore, author use the JRE version, as JDK is not necessary (image _openjdk:8-jre_ for example).